aws/aws-cdk-rfcs/text/0477-policy-validation.md

 CDK Policy Validation should never be used as a deployment gate or as the enforcement layer.
 It should instead be thought of as developer enablement.
 Ultimately, the development environment is under the control of individual developers and development teams.
 It's up to them to opt in to this feature, and to ensure that the policy validation is applied.
-The goal of CDK Policy Validation is to minimize the amount of set up needed, and make it as easy as possible.
+The goal of CDK Policy Validation is to minimize the amount of set up needed during development, and make it as easy as possible.
 For example, a typical workflow could be:

 * Developer writes a CDK application without the correct validations config.